MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-compose-deploy-v0.md

 **`passwordEncrypted`** - **Password Encrypted**<br>
 `boolean`.
 Optional.
 Use when `registryCredentials = UsernamePassword`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Encrypts your password using [Invoke-ServiceFabricEncryptText](/azure/service-fabric/service-fabric-application-secret-management#encrypt-application-secrets).
-If you do not, and a certificate matching the Server Certificate Thumbprint in the Cluster Service Connection is installed on the build agent, it will be used to encrypt the password; otherwise, an error will occur.
+If you do not encrypt your password, and a certificate matching the Server Certificate Thumbprint in the Cluster Service Connection is installed on the build agent, it will be used to encrypt the password; otherwise, an error will occur.
 <!-- :::editable-content-end::: -->
 <br>